Leave your contact details and Get 3 Live Classes for Free

 2. Focus on practice problems and previous exams

-3. Utilize resources such as SAT prep books, online courses, and study groups
+3. Use helpful resources such as SAT prep books, online courses, and study groups

-4. Practice time management during study sessions to simulate actual test conditions.
+4. Practice time management during study sessions to match the actual test conditions.

 Focus Areas: SAT Math and Evidence-Based Reading & Writing